-Technic Solder is a server-side PHP application based on the Laravel Framework.
-Its main goal is to provide differential updates for the Technic Launcher to process.
+Technic Solder is a server-side PHP application built using Laravel.
+Its main goal is to provide differential modpack updates for Technic Launcher.
 This can include any type of file.
-Another goal is to process file check-sums to ensure the receiver is obtaining unaltered files.
+Another goal is to process file checksums to ensure the receiver is obtaining unaltered files.

-If you run into any issues during the setup process, check the FAQ page
+If you run into any issues during the setup process, check the FAQs.

 Need help with Technic Solder?
-Pop into our Technic Development Discord chat channel!
+Pop into our Technic Development Discord!

 Before You Begin

-You will need to setup your server with a proper software stack.
+You will need to setup your server with the appropriate software stack.
 Technic recommends a LEMP stack.
-This stands for Linux OS, (E)Nginx web server, MySQL database server, and PHP.
-Here are some great guides from Digital Ocean:
+This stands for Linux, (E)nginx, MariaDB, and PHP.

 Running Solder on Windows is not supported and no help will be provided.
 You can try, but you're on your own.